 Publish: SWF and HTML5

 Publishing the interaction was fast and easy.
 There are several options for publishing to the SCORM standard.
-There are also three publishing format options: 1) a single file SWF format; a multiple file SWF format, and 3) publishing for mobile (for many of their interactions).
+All of the interactions publish to SWF format and many of the interactions also publish to HTML5.

 I then inserted my interaction into Articulate Presenter and it ran fine.
 I found the settings shown below were required to make it run.